loophp/collection/docs/pages/api.rst

 .. code-block:: php

     $lines = [
-        'The quick brow fox jumps over the lazy dog.', '',
+        'The quick brown fox jumps over the lazy dog.', '',
         'This is another sentence.',
     ];